(Updated on 1/2/2020)

-Ibuprofen (Advil) belongs to a group of medication called non-steroidal anti-inflammatory (NSAIDs) drugs.
+Ibuprofen (Advil) is a non-steroidal anti-inflammatory (NSAIDs) drug.

-These drugs have been used for decades to manage pain and reduce inflammation.
+These drugs have been used for decades to manage joint pain, headaches, and reduce inflammation.

-However, lately another major side effect has drawn the attention of researchers and practicing physicians.
-This side effect is related to the link between taking NSAIDs and an increased risk of heart attack and stroke.
+Lately, another side effect has drawn the attention of researchers and practicing physicians.
+This side effect is the link between taking NSAIDs and a higher risk of heart attack and stroke.

-Here let’s look at a recent major study examining this link.
+Let’s look at a major study examining this link.

 Ibuprofen, heart attack, and stroke risk

 In 2005, the FDA warned consumers about the link between taking ibuprofen and increased heart attack and stroke.
 Later in 2015, the FDA repeated and intensified the same warning.

-A recent analysis published in a British medical journal in 2017 concluded that naproxen was associated with an increased heart attack risk.
-The authors of the study suggested that the risk rises in the first week of the treatment with a high dosage of the medication.
+An analysis published in the British medical journal in 2017 concluded that naproxen increased heart attack risk, specifically this risk rises in the first week of the treatment.

 Is it safe to take ibuprofen or naproxen?

-For instance, before taking any NSAIDs, it’s important to make sure that you don’t have kidney disease, the risk for bleeding, risk of having a stomach ulcer or gastritis, your blood pressure is well-controlled and there are no signs of heart failure before recommending any NSAIDs including ibuprofen and naproxen.
+For instance, before taking any NSAIDs, it’s important to make sure that you don’t have kidney disease, bleeding tendency, risk of having a stomach ulcer or gastritis, high blood pressure, or signs of heart failure.

 The following suggestions might help in reducing the side effects and complications related to taking NSAIDs:

-- Take the lowest dosage necessary to help with your symptoms.
+- Take the lowest dosage necessary that helps your symptoms.

 - Always take the NSAIDs with food.

-- Try to take acetaminophen first, before trying NSAIDs.
-You should also make sure to limit the daily amount of acetaminophen to no more than 6 tablets (assuming that your liver function is intact).
+- Try acetaminophen first before trying NSAIDs.
+You should limit the daily amount of acetaminophen to 6 tablets (assuming that your liver function is intact).

-- You should make sure to monitor your symptoms closely and call your doctor if you notice any chest pain, bleeding, fluid retention or stomach pain.
+- You should call your doctor if you notice any chest pain, bleeding, fluid retention, or stomach pain.

 What should be the maximum dosage of ibuprofen or naproxen?

-Try to keep the amount of ibuprofen less than 1200 mg and naproxen less than 750 mg daily.
+Keep the amount of ibuprofen to less than 1200 mg and naproxen less than 750 mg daily.

 Ibuprofen and naproxen can cause headaches

-The best therapy for this situation is to stop the NSAID itself.
+The best therapy for this predicament is to stop the NSAID itself.